rarycoringa/rarycoringa/README.md

 #### About me
 - 🙋🏽‍♂️ Hi!
 My name is Rary Gonçalves!
 - 🚀 I'm working as Web Developer at EJECT
-- 🐧 I'm an open source enthusiast
-- ♾️ I'm learning about DevOps practices
+- ♾️ I'm an DevOps enthusiast and I'm learning about CI/CD
 - ✔️ I'm also learning about Test-Driven Development
 - 🖥️ I'm Technician of Computer by IFRN
 - 🎓 I'm also studying the Bachelor of Science and Technology at UFRN